 In theory, from the Top 10 YouTube Channel list, X is inclined to lean politically towards pro-China ideals, as they actively watch content from the “South China Morning Post”, which has been reportedly increased in propagandistic written articles, on top of censorship felt by their reporters which can be seen as being politically aligned with the Chinese Communist Party (Hui & Li).

-HOVER OVER
+HOVER OVER GRAPH TO INTERACT

-GRAPH TO
+HOVER OVER GRAPH TO INTERACT

 X is most engaged with ‘Lifestyle’ genre videos.